ymup/101-KeyWords/README.md

 # 101-KeyWords
-Collect 101 key words from twitter archives
+Collect 101 key words from twitter archives with MeCab